holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_computer_hardware/00_computer_basics/lesson_plan.md

     - Navigate from home into MS lesson plans
     - Talk about how you can see stuff
         - List of all of the lessons we've done so far
-    - Why is my computer ordered this way (folder in folders?)
+    - Why is my computer ordered this way (folder in folders)?
         - Organization
 - History of OS
     - All computers come from "unix"